 In a nutshell, Graco Airless Texture Sprayers are designed to apply heavy, high viscosity materials.
 Typical Airless Paint Sprayers do great with medium to low viscosity materials, but are not as good with the higher viscosity materials, where every PSI counts.
 An Airless Texture Sprayer can do both!
 This is because nearly every part that touches the liquid being sprayed is oversized when compared to a specification-equivalent Airless Paint Sprayer.
-From the pump, all the way to the gun, parts are designed with large openings designed to minimize backpressure and maximize flow.
-This would be similar to putting a large diameter exhaust system on your vehicle to maximize horsepower.
+From the pump, all the way to the gun, parts are designed with large openings designed to minimise back-pressure and maximise flow.
+This would be similar to putting a large diameter exhaust system on your vehicle to maximise horsepower.

 MaxFlo is a technology exclusive to Graco, and it is standard on all of our Airless Texture Sprayers.
 To put MaxFlo into real-world perspective, when comparing pump inlet flow data (with high viscosity material) between a texture pump and a paint pump, MaxFlo delivers 4X more material to the pump than a specification-similar paint pump.
 This is critical to getting the required performance for heavy-bodied material.
 If you can’t load the pump, you can’t efficiently spray the material, so the game is already over.

 No matter what you are spraying, hose selection is always important.
 Whether you are talking hose diameter, hose length, pressure rating, or other variables, it is critical to proper functioning of the spray system to have the correctly sized hose for the job.
 Generally speaking, bigger is always better!
-The bigger the hose means less backpressure, which in turn means more pressure available at the gun.
+The bigger the hose means less back pressure, which in turn means more pressure available at the gun.
 Knowing this, texture sprayers come equipped with larger diameter hose than a comparable paint sprayer.
-This results in 2X the flow area to move material, less pressure drop, and more available pressure at the gun.
-Once again, maximizing flow is key.
+This results in 2X the flow area to move material, less pressure drop and more available pressure at the gun.
+Once again, maximising flow is key.

-Pump and hose design is not the only thing that goes into creating maximized flow.
+Pump and hose design is not the only thing that goes into creating maximised flow.
 The design of the gun is critical to peak performance.
-Why maximize flow through all the other components, only to have it choked down at the gun?
-This is why all Graco texture sprayers have special guns designed and optimized for maximum flow.
-This includes removing obstacles such as filters and oversizing passageways to increase flow and reduce material pack-out.
+Why maximise flow through all the other components, only to have it choked down at the gun?
+This is why all Graco texture sprayers have special guns designed and optimised for maximum flow.
+This includes removing obstacles such as filters and over-sizing passageways to increase flow and reduce material pack-out.
 To put it in perspective, texture guns have up to 5.5X larger internal passageways than paint guns.
-This is another way Graco increases flow and reduces backpressure.
+This is another way Graco increases flow and reduces back pressure.

-Looking at traditional paint guns, they typically have very small diameter passageways and utilize filters.
+Looking at traditional paint guns, they typically have very small diameter passageways and utilise filters.
 This is due to smaller tip orifice sizes used with paint, which can clog without filtering.
-While this is a great setup for lower viscosity materials, it is not ideal for heavier bodied materials with high viscosity.
+While this is a great set-up for lower viscosity materials, it is not ideal for heavier bodied materials with high viscosity.

-Fortunately, both paint and texture guns are able to utilize the same spray tips.
+Fortunately, both paint and texture guns are able to utilise the same spray tips.
 All Graco Airless Texture Sprayers come equipped with RAC X SwitchTips, which are designed to have the longest lasting fan pattern in the market.
-They also have the widest range of tip sizes, including WideRAC, which can spray up to a 24 inch spray fan.
+They also have the widest range of tip sizes, including WideRAC, which can spray up to a 60 cm (24 inch) spray fan.

-This is unfortunate because having added capability can open doors and lead to making more profit.
+This is unfortunate, because having added capability can open doors and lead to making more profit.
 Why hire out jobs or rent other equipment when a small up-front cost can move you into a 2-in-1 unit with more profit-making capability?
-Adding Level 5 and decorative texture finishes like knockdown, orange peel, and splatter to your capabilities, can help move the profitability needle and also allow you to be more competitive.
-For the Remodeling Contractor, it’s a no-brainer.
+Adding Level 5 and decorative texture finishes like knock-down, orange peel and splatter to your capabilities, can help move the profitability needle and also allow you to be more competitive.
+For the remodelling contractor, it’s a no-brainer.

 Another application that you can potentially increase revenue with is liquid applied air and moisture barriers.
 This is a growing trend that can also be tapped into to expand your business with a Graco Airless Texture Sprayer.

-When it comes to trying to maximize productivity, there are some key accessories that enhance the capabilities of Airless Texture Sprayer.
+When it comes to trying to maximise productivity, there are some key accessories that enhance the capabilities of Airless Texture Sprayer.
 One of the accessories is the Air Atomizer Kit.
-This is a device that attaches to the end of the spray gun, and allows you to spray a decorative texture pattern like: knockdown, splatter and orange peel.
-Utilizing a user-supplier air compressor, the kit comes complete with multiple nozzles so you can get the exact the finish you are looking for.
-This is an ideal tool when you need to apply acrylic texture in a smooth airless finish color coat with a common spray tip, and need to follow with a splatter or orange peel finish with the same material and the Air Atomizer Kit.
+This is a device that attaches to the end of the spray gun and allows you to spray a decorative texture pattern like: knock-down, splatter and orange peel.
+Utilising a user-supplier air compressor, the kit comes complete with multiple nozzles so you can get the exact the finish you are looking for.
+This is an ideal tool when you need to apply acrylic texture in a smooth airless finish colour coat with a common spray tip, and need to follow with a splatter or orange peel finish with the same material and the Air Atomiser Kit.
 This is very common in hotel renovation.

-Another valuable accessory is the 25 Gallon Hopper.
-This is a covered hopper that allows you to hold 25 gallons of material at a time.
+Another valuable accessory is the 95 litre (25 gallon) hopper.
+This is a covered hopper that allows you to hold 95 litres (25 gallons) of material at a time.
 It is a great accessory for uninterrupted spraying and maximum productivity.
 Mix everything in the morning and spray all day!

 So what is the difference between an airless Texture Sprayer and an Airless Paint Sprayer?
-In a nutshell, the answer is Maximized Productivity, derived from:
+In a nutshell, the answer is Maximised Productivity, derived from:

 The ability to spray more materials.
-From drywall mud, to primers and paints, you can spray it all!
+From plasterboard mud, to primers and paints, you can spray it all!

-More available pressure for longer hose runs, more atomization pressure and ability to utilize larger tips
+More available pressure for longer hose runs, more atomisation pressure and ability to utilise larger tips

 More reliability & less downtime due to less pack-out and clogging